christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **Key (K):** Represents the tokens considered for attention at each position.
 - **Value (V):** Contains the information to be propagated forward.

-The way key/value/query attention works is sort of like how a search engine operates.
+The way QKV attention works is sort of like how a search engine operates.
 Imagine you’re looking for a video on YouTube —the text you type in the search bar is your query.
 The search engine then compares that query to a bunch of keys —like video titles, descriptions, tags that are stored in its database.
 Finally, it retrieves and ranks the best-matching videos —which are the values.

 So, attention is basically about mapping a query to the most relevant keys and pulling out the corresponding values.

-In somewhat technical terms, the values for the query (Q) and key (K) vectors control how much attention each token pays to others within the attention mechanism.
+In somewhat technical terms, the values for the QK vectors control how much attention each token pays to others within the attention mechanism.
 A larger Q relative to K suggests the current token is more strongly driving the attention, meaning it's "searching" for relevant information to attend to.
 On the other hand, when K is larger than Q, it indicates that the token associated with K is drawing more attention from other tokens—essentially, it's being "attended to."
-The values (V) hold the actual information or features from the input tokens and play a crucial role in determining what information is passed forward once the attention scores between Q and K are calculated.
+The Vs hold the actual information or features from the input tokens and play a crucial role in determining what information is passed forward once the attention scores between Q and K are calculated.

 However, it's important to note that the relative sizes of Q and K don't directly determine who is "doing the attending."
 Instead, both vectors interact through dot-product attention: Q represents the token initiating the attention (the one trying to find relevant content), and K represents the token being attended to (the potential source of relevant information).
 The attention scores are computed based on the interaction between Q and K, meaning both vectors play a role in deciding where attention is focused.
 The difference in their values might offer clues about the roles of specific tokens in the attention process, but both vectors contribute to the overall mechanism.